EON: A practical energy-preserving rough diffuse BRDF: Introduction

-In Section~\ref{sec:EON} we present an analytical extension to the FON model that is reciprocal and explicitly energy-preserving (thus passing a white furnace test), which we term ``Energy-preserving Oren--Nayar'', or EON.
-EON is the dotted orange curve in Figure~\ref{fig:brdf_plots}.
-This augments the FON model with a Kelemen-like \shortcite{Kelemen2001} lobe representing the full multiple-scattering contribution missing from the other models.
+In Section~\ref{sec:EON} we present an analytical extension to the FON model that is reciprocal and explicitly energy preserving (thus passing a white-furnace test), which we term \emph{energy-preserving Oren--Nayar}, or EON.
+EON is the orange curve in Figure~\ref{fig:brdf_plots}.
+This augments the FON model with a term representing the full multiple-scattering contribution missing from the other models.
 It is analytical and straightforward to implement, and a high-quality fit can be found to its functional form for improved efficiency.
-While EON (like FON) is not directly derived from an underlying micro-physical theory, it provides a more practical model than any of the preceding Oren--Nayar forms while preserving the qualitative appearance, which is both energy conserving \emph{and} energy preserving (and thus brighter and more visually appealing), while being as efficient and easy to implement as the existing standard QON model.
-In Section~\ref{sec:EON_sampling} we provide an analytical importance sampling scheme for EON which takes into account the back-scattering peak (using a technique we introduce termed ``Clipped Linearly Transformed Cosine'' sampling, or CLTC), significantly improving sample variance compared to cosine-weighted hemispherical sampling.
-For this reason the EON model was chosen for inclusion in the recent OpenPBR \shortcite{OpenPBR} \"uber-shader specification as the de facto rough diffuse model.
+While EON (like FON) is not directly derived from an underlying microphysical theory, it provides a more practical model than any of the preceding Oren--Nayar forms while preserving the qualitative appearance, which is both energy conserving \emph{and} energy preserving (and thus brighter and more visually appealing), while being as efficient and easy to implement as the existing standard QON model.
+In Section~\ref{sec:EON_sampling} we provide an analytical importance sampling scheme for EON that takes into account the backscattering peak (using a technique we introduce termed \emph{Clipped Linearly Transformed Cosine} sampling, or CLTC), significantly improving sample variance compared to cosine-weighted hemispherical sampling.
+Figure~\ref{fig:brdf_renders} contains renders of all of the BRDFs that are featured in Figure~\ref{fig:brdf_plots} for comparison.